etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 }
 ```

+This approach is useful when working with dynamic objects like `ExpandoObject`.

-### Using aggregation action
+### Using Aggregation Action

-You can achieve the same behavior as above with your own aggregation function.
-To do so you define an action how the aggregated value is updated when a new values arrives in the property AggregationAction.
+You can achieve the same behavior as with predefined methods by defining your own aggregation function.
+To do this, you specify an action that determines how the aggregated value is updated when a new value arrives, using the `AggregationAction` property.

-As a sum is easy to implement, your code would look like this:
+Here’s an example of how to implement a custom sum using an aggregation action:

 ```C#
 public class MyDetailValue